hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 9. Allow empty struct! definitions.
 See [issue #194] (https://github.com/dockimbel/Red/issues/194).

+10. Reverse the evaluation of function arguments.
+See [issue #213] (https://github.com/dockimbel/Red/issues/213).

 ## Rejected
 These features will not be incorporated into Red/System V2.